- 300g Sweet Pastry Dough

 - In a pan, add your apricot jam, grapefruit, orange and lemon juice and cook over high heat until reduced by ¾ and the glaze is thick and syrupy.
 Stir in your lemon zest after you’ve finished cooking.

-- Fill your cooked and cooked tart shell with your cooled orange pastry cream mix, spread your pastry cream so that there’s a even layer across the top.
+- Fill your cooked tart shell with your cooled orange pastry cream mix, spread your pastry cream so that there’s a even layer across the top.
 Top your pastry cream with your orange and grapefruit segments till you’ve completely covered the surface of the tart, alternating around the edges with grapefruit and oranges.
 Finish by applying your apricot and citrus glaze.
 Allow to cool and chill in the fridge till you’re ready to serve.

 - Conceptually, I think this is one of my favourite desserts that I’ve ever come up with.
 Visually it’s stunning, and the flavours are very fresh, clean and well balanced.
 With the fresh orange and grapefruit segments interacting with the soft and decadent pastry cream, and the crisp crunchy tart shell offering texture and contrast with the other elements.
 Truly this is a wonderful dessert.